weddingjuma/osen-laravel-mpesa/README.md

 ### Reconciliation

-By default, this contoller assumes no reconcilliation.
+By default, this contoller assumes no reconciliation.
 However, if you need to reconcile the Mpesa Payments, you can either create a Model or Controller with a method that handles the reconciliaton - by saving it to a database for instance.
-This method MUST return a boolean value( true or false).
+Remember to define this in the .env file in the format `Your\Namespaced\Controller@Method` This method MUST return a boolean value( true or false).
 You can take advantage of Laravel's inbuilt Model functions by creating a model, say, Mpayment, and calling the create method.

 The following array keys and values is passed to your callback function - which is the body of the response returned by Mpesa: